 Our specialty-trained sports medicine surgeons, Dr. Brian Blair, Dr. J. Clark Butler, Dr. Thomas Chambers, Dr. Nathaniel Evans, Dr. Edward Mikol, and Dr. Todd Tupis, are highly skilled in their respected field of evaluating and treating sports injuries and conditions.
 A core component of their care is ensuring that every patient is educated about the pain-relieving nonsurgical treatment options that are available to them.
 Our doctors also consult with their patients, offering suggestions, listening to questions, and helping them decide which course to take.
 Finally, be assured that our sports medicine surgeons are committed to pursuing nonsurgical options first, such as physical therapy, bracing, or injections.
 At the same time, our surgeons will recommend surgery if they believe that is the best option to restore proper function.
 Regardless of the treatment you ultimately receive for your sports-related injury or condition, our doctors will make sure to educate you about your condition, treatment options, and what you can expect afterward.

 Having questions or concerns about your sports-related issue is normal.
-Schedule an appointment with one of our experienced sports medicine doctors at one of our convenient locations in Carolina Forest, Conway, or Murrells Inlet by calling us at (843) 353-3460 or requesting an appointment online.
+Schedule an appointment with one of our experienced sports medicine doctors by requesting an appointment online or calling one of our four locations: Carolina Forest, Conway, Murrells Inlet, or Carolina Forest – Satellite.
 We’re ready to help restore you to better health.